johanneshiry/kaleido-scala/README.md

 Add the latest version to your project.
 You can find an overview on all versions [here](https://mvnrepository.com/artifact/org.plotly-scala/kaleido).
-Please do not just copy the string below, but adapt the version number the desired one.
+Please do not just copy the string below, but adapt the version number to the desired one.

 #### sbt